Dr Fulke Rose & Elizabeth Langley

 After the death of his brother John Fuller Jr in 1755, Rose returned to England and served as MP in three different constituencies: New Romney (1756-1761), Maidstone (1761-1768); Rye until his death (16 Mar 1768-7 May 1777).
 He was an active proponent in the West India Lobby and an anti-abolitionist.

-When Rose Fuller's will was probated in 1779, the properties of Grange Pen, St Catherine and Knollis with their combined total of 290 slaves (159 male, 131 female) were left to his nephew John "Mad Jack" Fuller.
+When Rose Fuller's will was probated in 1779, the properties of Grange Pen, St Catherine and Knollis with their combined total of 290 slaves (159 male and 131 female) were left to his nephew John "Mad Jack" Fuller.

 The Fuller Family of Sussex accumulated the bulk of their wealth from two sources, iron founding in the Weald and sugar plantations in Jamaica.
 The funds generated from these activities allowed them to purchase lands in Sussex and increase their power and position in society.